-It’s that merry time of year again, and after so many scaled-back festivities in these Covid-tainted times, some proper Christmas celebrations and holiday markets are finally in order.
-The customary “Christmas in Italy circuit,” which includes the charming wooden huts set up in Florence’s Piazza Santa Croce (running until December 18), the warming mulled wines of Bolzano’s blockbuster affair (running until January 6, 2023), and the over-the-top nativity scenes on Via San Gregorio Armeno in Naples (visible year-round, but more vibrant than ever during December) are back on, merry and bright as ever.
+It’s that merry time of year again.
+The customary “Christmas in Italy circuit,” which includes the charming wooden huts set up in Florence’s Piazza Santa Croce (running until December 17), the warming mulled wines of Bolzano’s blockbuster affair (running until January 6, 2024), and the over-the-top nativity scenes on Via San Gregorio Armeno in Naples (visible year-round, but more vibrant than ever during December) are back on, merry and bright as ever.
 But those who travel to Italy fairly frequently may find they’re in the mood for something a little different.

 As always, be sure to check the provided websites for any last-minute changes to these events.

 Levico Terme (Trentino-Alto Adige)